seL4/microkit/docs/manual.md

 		-kernel sel4_32.elf \
 		-initrd loader.img

-Note that unlike on ARM/RISC-V targets, the amount of memory that you give to QEMU is configurable with the `-m` argument.
+Note that unlike on Microkit's QEMU ARM/RISC-V targets, the amount of memory that is provided to QEMU is configurable with the `-m` argument at run-time rather than at build-time.

 QEMU currently does not support 64-bit kernel ELFs and gives the following error:
 ```